 - IT as a business- They speak about IT as technology that contributes to the company’s bottom line.
 They have the tools and language to discuss IT costs in the context of services that provide value to business leaders.
 With cooperation from these leaders, they shape service demand and use elastic cloud capacity to meet demand.

 - Fail-fast culture- The CIO isn’t afraid of risk and neither are the teams they develop.
 Innovation is as agile as underlying IT processes.
 They minimize risk through the ability to rapidly iterate on technology deployments based on customer feedback.

 What's next for CIOs in digital business?

 With the CIO in the driver's seat of digital transformation, companies solidify their chances of becoming a digital predator.
 Companies that create a new role or pull in a leader who isn’t as embedded in technology have a greater chance of losing market share as they fall prey to digital predators.

 Daniel Newman, digital transformation expert and Forbes columnist, described the future of CIOs in digital business well, when he said:

 "The CIO should take a major leadership role in 2017, forging digital-based alliances across the entire enterprise.
 As technology moves forward, CIOs will be responsible for building bridges between business technology teams and the company’s IT department.
 It’s going to fall on the CIO to empower company-wide changes in thinking, culture, and practices.
 As the digital transformation continues to radically alter the way businesses operate, a CIO with a strategic mindset can be at the forefront of these changes."

 Are you a CIO looking to take the reins of your company's digital business transformation?
-Download the Forrester report Unleash Your Digital Predator to find out how digital innovation can help you win, serve, and retain customers.
+Download the poster Drive Your Company's Digital Business to find out how digital innovation can help you win, serve, and retain customers.